+AP 508 - YEAR END PROCEDURES - CENTRAL OFFICE

+BACKGROUND

-AP 507 - YEAR END PROCEDURES - SCHOOLS BACKGROUND The school division uses commitment accounting.
+The school division uses commitment accounting.
 Over the course of the year commitment accounting serves as a very valuable management tool.
-In commitment accounting, the estimated dollar value of items ordered on purchase orders are charged to financial reports at the time the orders are placed.
-These charges, recorded as commitments on the financial reports serve to remind administrators of the estimated dollar value of orders in progress that will require settlement in the near future.
+In commitment accounting, the estimated dollar value of items ordered on purchase orders are charged to financial reports at the time the order is placed.
+These charges recorded as commitments serve to remind managers and administrators of the estimated dollar value of orders in progress that will require settlement in the near future.

 In 2002, Saskatchewan Learning in conjunction with Saskatchewan Association of Business Officials introduced new requirements around financial reporting.
 One of their recommendations was that school divisions report on an accrual as opposed to commitment basis.
 Under accrual accounting, goods are not expensed until they are received and paid for.
 In comparison, commitment accounting reports a charge for the goods when they are ordered.

 As mentioned above, the school division uses commitment accounting, as we believe that it provides a very valuable management tool over the course of the year.
 However, at year-end we are obligated to report on an accrual basis.

-To show the impact of this conversion at year-end take the example of a school placing an order in May for audiovisual equipment.
+To show the impact of this conversion at year-end with respect to central office budgets take the example of a budget manager placing an order in May for audiovisual equipment.
 The supplier is out of stock on the item ordered and it remains back ordered and unfilled at August 31 (year-end).
 Under commitment accounting, the estimated dollar value of the equipment is charged to operations at the time the goods are ordered through the commitment mechanism.
 Converting to the accrual basis of accounting essentially requires the elimination of this commitment.
+This will have the impact of reducing expenses otherwise charged to current year operations.

+At the same time, it is important to note that this commitment is not really eliminated but will show up as a commitment (charge) against the following year's operations.

+Generally, all unspent funds remaining in budget lines at year end will be included in the calculation of the global operating surplus or deficit for the school division.
+With the exception of PMR funding, there is no carry over provision in place for central office budget managers.

+PROCEDURES

-This will have the impact of reducing expenses otherwise charged to current operation, in turn increasing the school's operating surplus for the year and the transfer of funds to the carry over (reserve) accordingly.
-At the same time, it is important to note that this commitment is not really eliminated but will show up as a commitment (charge) against the following year's operations, until the invoice is paid PROCEDURES Detailed below are year-end procedural and cutoff information you should be aware of: 1.
-Regular Purchase Orders Due to the conversion to accrual accounting, there is no longer an onus to have on-line requisitions completed by a specified date in August to ensure these transactions are charged against current year operations.
-Placing an on line requisition by a specified date in August no longer equates to having this transaction charged to current year operations.
-2. Standing Purchase Orders Standing purchase orders are in place for suppliers from whom supplies and services are required on a regular basis throughout the year.
+Detailed below is year-end procedural and cutoff information you should be aware of:

+1. Regular Purchase Orders

+Due to the conversion to accrual accounting, there is no longer an onus to have on-line requisitions completed by a specified date in August to ensure these transactions are charged against current year operations.
+Placing an on-line requisition by a specified date in August no longer equates to having this transaction charged to current year operations.

+2. Standing Purchase Orders

+Standing purchase orders are in place for suppliers from whom supplies and services are required on a regular basis throughout the year.
 Standing purchase orders are in place with suppliers such as Supreme, H.E.L.
 Music, Fabricland, etc. Standing purchase orders have a nominal \$1.00 charge set up as a commitment.
-Generally, there is a very quick turnaround time between receipt of these goods and issuance of the invoice for payments.
+Generally, there is a very quick turnaround time between receipt of these goods and issuance of the invoice for payment.
 Every effort will be made to have these invoices processed for payment in the year the goods are received.

+Saskatoon Public Schools | Administrative Procedures Manual